 “Proposals should build on on-going research activities, i.e. the state-of-the-art at EU level and beyond providing synergies.
 They should describe opportunities and initiatives for cooperation with these activities.”

-What has been the added value of the stakeholders’ engagement to the project’s results?
+Please, elaborate on the added value of the stakeholders’ engagement to the project’s results.

 Impact Statement